-Thematic Crosscutting theme Environment, specifically, radiation interaction w greenhouse gas molecules.
-Open Educational Resource Interactive simulation "Greenhouse Effect" (tab Photon Absorption), availabl on the PHET website phet.colorado.edu/en/simulation/legacy/greenhouse (Copyright 2016 by University of Colorado Boulder.)
-Goals To verify regularities observed in the simulated interaction of photons with tragas molecules at microscopic level.
-To analyze the effects/transformations in the atmosphere (macroscopic scale) To highlight the radioactive balance (competition between driving forces) energy conservation.
-Definition of Study Activity actions Problem situation: Climate Change Thematic Unit (attached).
-Transformation of the statement of the question: Considering that, the ener production and consumption cause climate and environmental changes such the greenhouse effect, how to outline a human activity that minimizes the variations in the environment?
-Definition of Study Activity operations Step 1: Select the top right tab "photon absorption."
-See in the right corner t atmospheric gases and in the left lower corner the options "infrared photon " a "visible photon".
-What are these photons and in which aspects do they differ?
-Step 2: In the right table, select the "CH4" option and slide the center bar of t flashlight to the right, at first with the selection "infrared photon" and then w the selection "visible photon".
-What happens on a microscopic scale?
-Step 3: Repeat the procedure for the N2 and O2 gases, which account for 99 of the atmospheric composition, and for the trace gases called CH4, CO2, H2 writing the observed regularities down in a table.
-What can be affirmed about t absorption and emission of photons by molecules of these gases?
-Step 4: Now, select the "Build Atmosphere" option and put a number molecules for each gas, according to the atmospheric composition (the molecules).
-Then click in the "infrared photon" option and slide the center bar the flashlight to the right.
+Thematic Crosscutting theme Environment, specifically, radiation interaction with greenhouse gas molecules.
+Open Educational Resource Interactive simulation "Greenhouse Effect" (tab Photon Absorption), available on the PHET website phet.colorado.edu/en/simulation/legacy/greenhouse (Copyright 2016 by University of Colorado Boulder.)
+Goals - To verify regularities observed in the simulated interaction of photons with trace gas molecules at microscopic level. - To analyze the effects/transformations in the atmosphere (macroscopic scale). - To highlight the radioactive balance (competition between driving forces) via energy conservation.
+Definition of - Problem situation: Climate Change Thematic Unit (attached).
+Study Activity actions - Transformation of the statement of the question: Considering that, the energy production and consumption cause climate and environmental changes such as the greenhouse effect, how to outline a human activity that minimizes these variations in the environment?
+Definition of Study Activity operations - Step 1: Select the top right tab "photon absorption."
+See in the right corner the atmospheric gases and in the left lower corner the options "infrared photon" and "visible photon".
+What are these photons and in which aspects do they differ? - Step 2: In the right table, select the "CH4" option and slide the center bar of the flashlight to the right, at first with the selection "infrared photon" and then with the selection "visible photon".
+What happens on a microscopic scale? - Step 3: Repeat the procedure for the N2 and O2 gases, which account for 99% of the atmospheric composition, and for the trace gases called CH4, CO2, H2O, writing the observed regularities down in a table.
+What can be affirmed about the absorption and emission of photons by molecules of these gases? - Step 4: Now, select the "Build Atmosphere" option and put a number of molecules for each gas, according to the atmospheric composition (the most present in greater numbers, without percentage correspondence between molecules).
+Then click in the "infrared photon" option and slide the center bar of the flashlight to the right.
 What happens in macroscopic scale?
-WI transformations may occur in the atmosphere cooling caused by particles (aeross such as SO2 gas, for example) could be the result of radiation reflected into spa by more concentrated clouds (aerosols could act as condensation nuclei for wa vapor droplets), what can be affirmed about the radioactive balance of t thermodynamic system Earth-atmosphere?
-Step 6: Considering what you have observed in these five steps, solve to the set of the steps.
+What transformations may occur in the atmosphere system in regard to energy? - Step 5: Considering that the atmosphere cooling caused by particles (aerosols such as SO2 gas, for example) could be the result of radiation reflected into space by more concentrated clouds (aerosols could act as condensation nuclei for water vapor droplets), what can be affirmed about the radioactive balance of the thermodynamic system Earth-atmosphere? - Step 6: Considering what you have observed in these five steps, solve the problem-situation referring to PISA's UT (in appendix)